Copyright Brooking Society 2021

 From top to bottom.

-Scallop shell of St. James.
-Usually considered a Pilgrim’s symbol, dating back to the crusades.
-Helm :-
+Scallop shell of St. James, usually considered a Pilgrim’s symbol, dating back to the crusades.

-There are over 300 versions of crosses.
-Trefoil:-
+There are over 300 versions of shields with crosses & Trefoil (resembling a clover leaf).

 CRUX FIDEI CALCAR.